manikandan-sanmugam/AgriWorld/README.md

 For more detailed instructions on how to set up a build and deployment pipeline for a static website using Azure Static Web Apps and GitHub, you may want to refer to the Azure Static Web Apps documentation.

-**Downloadable Catalog**

-To download the catalog, users will need to have access to the container in Azure Storage.
-This can be done by providing them with a shared access signature (SAS) or by setting the container's access policies to public.
-The catalog is in formats which are Excel and PDF.
+**Steps to upload files to container using the Azure portal:**

+->Navigate to the Azure Storage account in the Azure portal or https://portal.azure.com/#create/Microsoft.StorageAccount-ARM.

+->Create storage account resourse (agriworld).

+->Select the container (agriworld) in which we want to upload the file.

+->Click the "Upload" button, then select the file(catalog) you want to upload.

+->Once the file has been uploaded, it will be listed in the container.

+->Set the container's access policies to public.

+->The files are accessed through the public link.

 PDF catalog: https://agriworld.blob.core.windows.net/agriworld/catalog.pdf

 Excel catalog; https://agriworld.blob.core.windows.net/agriworld/catalog.xlsx

-**Steps to upload files to container using the Azure portal:**

-->Navigate to the Azure Storage account in the Azure portal.

-->Select the container (agriworld) in which you want to upload the file.

-->Click the "Upload" button, then select the file you want to upload.

-->Once the file has been uploaded, it will be listed in the container.

-->set the container's access policies to public.
+**Contributions**

+We welcome contributions to this project.
+If you have an idea for an improvement or a bug to report, please open an issue or a pull request.